It’s good to be extra!

 In our “Deutsch Lernen Extra” study guide below, we’ll actually provide comprehension questions you can answer after your first or second watch for each episode.

 When you’re done with “Extr@,” you’ll probably feel ready for some real German TV shows—the kind native speakers actually watch.
-But you might be overwhelmed by the faster speech or the amount of new vocabulary.

 Where to Watch “Deutsch Lernen Extra,” the TV Show Designed to Teach You German